vintage-coder/Telegram-API-ChatBots/InsuranceClaimBot/README.md

-## How this Project Was Done? `#f03c15`
+## How this Project Was Done?
- - [] Installing the requirments above mentioned
+ - [ ] Installing the requirments above mentioned
- - [] Studying and Analysing the Docs provided by Telegram
+ - [ ] Studying and Analysing the Docs provided by Telegram
- - [] Creating Telegram bot API using Bot Father
+ - [x] Creating Telegram bot API using Bot Father

   This is the API token for Telegram bot `Updater(token='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx')`